Tailormade tour Norway’s Fjords to Arctic Circle by Nordland Railway holiday Norway

 Holiday Code SCFR03

-Luxury two-centre Norway touring holiday combining Trondheim and Bodø in the Arctic Circle with a scenic train journey on the Nordland Railway
+Luxury two-centre Norway holiday with Trondheim and Bodø in the Arctic Circle and scenic train journey on the Nordland Railway

 It was an excellent holiday - due to excellent planning on your side.
 Super efficient, very professional.